CesarEGomezG/CesarEGomezG/README.md

 #### Read

+This project consisted of making a web app quite similar to YouTube as a concept but with readings instead of videos.
+Read is practically a "YouTube of readings".

 I made this project after finishing studying some of the courses I took about web development with JavaScript, both Front end and Back end.
 It helped me to learn and master those technologies through practice.

 ![image](https://github.com/CesarEGomezG/CesarEGomezG/assets/76894869/ef6d48b0-ef8c-4df9-8332-f946bdd304f2)

-Here's the link to the deployed app: https://read-eight.vercel.app/ This is the link of the repository with the code I made for this project: https://github.com/CesarEGomezG/read
+Here's the link to the deployed app: https://read-eight.vercel.app/ This is the link to the repository with the code I made for this project: https://github.com/CesarEGomezG/read

 ## Technologies